Trojan horse (computing): Capitalization

+The computer term "Trojan horse" is derived from the legendary Trojan Horse of the ancient city of Troy.
+For this reason "Trojan" is often capitalized, especially in older sources.
+However, many modern style guides and dictionaries suggest a lower-case "trojan" for this technical use.

 Behavior

-Once installed, Trojans may perform a range of malicious actions.
+Once installed, trojans may perform a range of malicious actions.
 Many tend to contact one or more Command and Control (C2) servers across the Internet and await instruction.
-Since individual Trojans typically use a specific set of ports for this communication, it can be relatively simple to detect them.
-Moreover, other malware could potentially "take over" the Trojan, using it as a proxy for malicious action.
+Since individual trojans typically use a specific set of ports for this communication, it can be relatively simple to detect them.
+Moreover, other malware could potentially "take over" the trojan, using it as a proxy for malicious action.

 In German-speaking countries, spyware used or made by the government is sometimes called govware.
-Govware is typically a Trojan software used to intercept communications from the target computer.
+Govware is typically used to intercept communications from the target device.
 Some countries like Switzerland and Germany have a legal framework governing the use of such software.
-Examples of govware Trojans include the Swiss MiniPanzer and MegaPanzer and the German "state Trojan" nicknamed R2D2.
+Examples of govware trojans include the Swiss MiniPanzer and MegaPanzer and the German "state trojan" nicknamed R2D2.
 German govware works by exploiting security gaps unknown to the general public and accessing smartphone data before it becomes encrypted via other applications.

-Due to the popularity of botnets among hackers and the availability of advertising services that permit authors to violate their users' privacy, Trojans are becoming more common.
+Due to the popularity of botnets among hackers and the availability of advertising services that permit authors to violate their users' privacy, trojans are becoming more common.
 According to a survey conducted by BitDefender from January to June 2009, "Trojan-type malware is on the rise, accounting for 83% of the global malware detected in the world."
-Trojans have a relationship with worms, as they spread with the help given by worms and travel across the internet with them.
-BitDefender has stated that approximately 15% of computers are members of a botnet, usually recruited by a Trojan infection.
+BitDefender has stated that approximately 15% of computers are members of a botnet, usually recruited by a trojan infection.

+Recent investigations have revealed that the trojan-horse method has been used as an attack on cloud computing systems.
+A trojan attack on cloud systems tries to insert an application or service into the system that can impact the cloud services by changing or stopping the functionalities.
+When the cloud system identifies the attacks as legitimate, the service or application is performed which can damage and infect the cloud system.